- Delivered the highest levels of both gross written premiums and net income for any year in our company's history

 |Total commercial lines

-Note: *The above combined ratios exclude costs for certain core infrastructure investments.
+Note: *The above combined ratios exclude costs for certain infrastructure and operational investments.

-Investment income increased $52.4 million over the first quarter of 2014 to $90.3 million.
-Dividend and interest income were relatively flat, however the dramatic decline in yields during the quarter produced significant recognized gains on the bond portfolios.
-Increased trading activity also produced additional capital gains.
-Investment quality remains strong with more than 75% of total investments held in government and investment-grade corporate bonds.
+Investment income decreased from $52.3 million in the fourth quarter a year ago to $47.7 million.
+A decrease in interest income was offset by an increase in dividend income as we continue to increase our investments in high quality common and preferred stocks to optimize our portfolio performance.
+The decline in bond yields in the fourth quarter was less than in the same quarter a year ago, resulting in lower recognized gains on the bond portfolio.
+Investment quality remains strong with more than 73% of total investments held in government and investment-grade corporate bonds as at December 31, 2015.
 The balance of investments is primarily held in common and preferred shares of large, well-established companies.

 Economical's capital position remains strong.
-Total equity was $1.72 billion at March 31, 2015, an increase of $41.0 million, or 2.4% since December 31, 2014.
-Economical's minimum capital test ratio at 297.5% remains significantly in excess of regulatory requirements as of March 31, 2015.
-The January 1, 2015 implementation of the new rules for the minimum capital test is favourable to Economical.
+Total equity was a record $1.78 billion at December 31, 2015, an increase of $97.9 million, or 5.8% since December 31, 2014.
+This increase is despite an other comprehensive loss of $78.1 million (net of tax) for the year ended December 31, 2015, primarily related to a reduction in unrealized investment gains due to investment market conditions.
+Economical’s minimum capital test ratio is at 285%, which remains significantly in excess of both internal capital management and external regulatory requirements as of December 31, 2015.

 Forward looking statements